UCL-CORU/CHD-research-code/06 Pathways of care for specific diagnoses/Readme.md

 ## Contents

-06 Pathways of Care for Specific Diagnoses: R code and Word documents
+06 Pathways of Care for Sentinel Diagnoses: R code and Word documents

 There are 9 sentinel Congenital Heart Disease (CHD) diagnoses and one should run the programming for each CHD diagnosis in the following order (decreasing order of complexity):
 *	Hypoplastic left heart syndrome (HLHS)